jsuarezs/trident_hybrid/1_worker2-ec2-k3s/README_cloud.md

 ```
 Take notes that it's mandatory to specify the provisioner and in this case it's also mentioned to reference this StorageClass with the ontap-nas backend created before.

+## Importing the current PV to AWS worker node

 Then we're ready to the final step to import the volume which was Snapmirrored from on-premise to NetApp CVO using ```Trident import```.
+This action esentially will import existing storage volume as Kubernetes PV.

 ```
 ./tridentctl import volume BackendForNAS trident_pvc_34a9dcc0_e4cd_4d81_9248_8ad5f5bfd19e -f vol-nas-cloud.yaml -n trident